Antwan Raymond

 Antwan Raymond is a Canadian college football running back for the Rutgers Scarlet Knights.
+Raymond won the 2025 Jon Cornish Trophy as the top Canadian player in NCAA football.

 Early life

 Raymond attended high school in Quebec, Canada before transferring to Clearwater Academy International in Clearwater, Florida in 2023.
 As a senior, he rushed for 1,884 yards on 233 carries with 22 touchdowns.
 He reclassified to the 2024 class and committed to Rutgers University to play college football.